It’s not all bad news when your broadband provider increases prices. You’ve got an opportunity to see if you can get a better deal.

 Price hikes usually mean you can leave penalty free – even if you’re still within the minimum contract period.

 To do this you need to let your provider know that you wish to leave, usually within 30 days of being notified of the increase.
+You will have to wait until you’ve had that letter or email informing you of the increase.
 You’ll also have to give notice.